Many people wonder if pumpkins are edible? After all, hundreds of varieties exist. So, some uncertainty exist as to whether some are not edible.

-As soon as a pumpkin turns orange, people begin cooking pumpkins, and using them in every recipe they can find.
-At the same time, they ask “Are all varieties of pumpkins are edible?”
+As soon as a pumpkin turns orange, people begin cooking pumpkins and using them in every recipe they can find.
+At the same time, they ask “Are all varieties of pumpkins edible?”
 The plain and simple truth is – – Yes, all varieties of pumpkins are edible.
 Of course, pumpkin seeds are edible, too.

-Both pumpkin flesh(pulp, or meat) and seeds taste good, and are healthy and nutritious.
+Both pumpkin flesh(pulp, or meat) and seeds taste good and are healthy and nutritious.

 The relevant questions to ask are about taste and texture.
 For it is here that no two pumpkin varieties are equal.
 Some pumpkins are better than others when cooking and baking.